This page provides you with a brief overview of Assessment information at Deakin. To see the whole picture, visit the main Assessment page.

 Each unit is made up of assessment items that come together to form your grade and mark.
 Some units have an assignment and exam, some are all assignment based.
 Others have group work or folio work.
 You check each unit's assessment criteria in the Handbook, under unit description.

-Before you sit your exams, make sure you read the 'Exam Instructions for Candidates'.
+Before you sit your exams, make sure you read general exam information.
 There are items you aren't allowed to bring into an exam room so it's a great idea to make yourself familiar with these instructions.

 The dates for the exam periods are set in advance each year and students are expected to sit exams during this period.
 Your exam timetable for each exam period is then available around 6 weeks before the exams start.
 You will be notified when it is available, and can access it through StudentConnect.

 The date for an exam will be changed only in exceptional circumstances in accordance with University policy and procedures.
 This includes where there is a clash between two or more exams or where alternative assessment arrangements have been granted.
 If you are an off-campus student, you also need to make sure your exam location is correct.